• HOME

 PJs, socks, and undergarments

-In “personal item” (small backpack)
+In “personal item” (backpack or shoulder bag)

 1 pair sunglasses